-Just before we get onto the foods that are naturally vegan, here’s some foods you may have been lead to believe are vegan, but are actually not vegan at all:
+Just before we get onto the foods that are naturally vegan, here are some foods you may have been lead to believe are vegan but are actually not vegan at all:

 - Fish: we’re sure we don’t have to tell you this, but fish is not vegan, however many times you may get asked ‘do you eat fish’? when telling someone you are vegan or vegetarian.

 - Gummy sweets: a lot of gummy sweets contain gelatine – a substance made from animal cartilage – mmm!
 You can find vegan gummy sweets though, so keep your eye out!